opencasestudies/ocs-bp-RTC-analysis/README.md

 #### Data Visualization

-This case study demonstrates how to make correaltion plots and scatter plots with error bars.
+This case study demonstrates how to make correlation plots and scatter plots with error bars.
 We also show how to add formulas and arrows to plots.
 The instruction about data visualization assumes that students have some familiarity with `ggplot2`.